hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core does not define new extensions, search parameters, operations or [terminology](general-guidance.html#terminology-approach); these artefacts are [defined in AU Base](generalguidance.html#implementation-guide-approach) and AU Core profiles these AU Base artefacts to describe minimum expectations for support in Australia.
 For more information on the definitional nature of AU Base see the guidance in [AU Base Implementation Guide Approach](https://build.fhir.org/ig/hl7au/au-fhir-base/branches/ft_profilingapproach/generalguidance.html#implementation-guide-approach).

 #### Extension Approach
 A limited set of extensions are indicated as _Must Support_ in AU Core resource profiles.
-AU Core does define new extensions, all extensions included in AU Core are defined in the [FHIR Extensions Pack](https://hl7.org/fhir/extensions/) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).
+AU Core does not define new extensions, all extensions included in AU Core are defined in the [FHIR Extensions Pack](https://hl7.org/fhir/extensions/) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).

 AU Core profiles some complex extensions to define minimum support requirements, for example [AU Core Sex Assigned At Birth](http://hl7.org.au/fhir/core/StructureDefinition/au-core-rsg-sexassignedab) profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) to indicate which parts of the extension are _Must Support_ and the Obligations for AU Core actors.